 “We are told that this is the big new friendly feud.
 Spence and Miss H. had never worked together before, and each at first was a little in awe of the other; but now they are in the happy Hollywood state of amiable insult.
 ‘We will now pause,’ announces Tracy, ‘while Miss Hepburn rewrites the script.’”

 For the time being at least, the burgeoning romance between Kate and Spence remained a secret from the press.

-Woman of the Year opened to preview audiences on November 14, 1941, and theatergoers were enraptured.
+Woman of the Year opened to preview audiences on November 14, 1941.
+Theatergoers were enraptured.

 That is, until the last few minutes of the film.

 The ending of Woman of the Year was so unpopular, audience members reportedly walked out.
-Afraid that this reaction was indicative of how the film would be received at large, MGM quickly decided a new ending was crucial.
-So the final few minutes of the film that we all know—with Tess failing in the kitchen before asking Sam to give their marriage another chance—were written and filmed.
+Afraid that this reaction was indicative of how the film would be received at large, MGM quickly decided that a new ending was crucial.
+It was then that the final few minutes of the film we know—where Tess fails in the kitchen before asking Sam to give their marriage another chance—were written and filmed.